commonhaus/foundation/policies/conflict-of-interest.md

 Amendments or changes to this policy will follow the [amendment process][].

-For questions or clarifications on this policy, please contact the [`legal` mailing list][CONTACTS.yaml].
+For questions or clarifications on this policy, send an email to the [`legal` mailing list][CONTACTS.yaml].

 [CONTACTS.yaml]: https://github.com/commonhaus/foundation-draft/blob/main/CONTACTS.yaml
 [amendment process]: ../bylaws/8-amendments.md